What are the Softest Menstrual Cups?

 This doesn’t mean, however that’s it’s sub-par quality.
 It is definitely a top-quality menstrual cup that is made from medical-grade silicone.

-It has a high 4.5/5 star rating on Amazon and the comments mostly consisted of, “Finally!
+People are saying things like, “Finally!
 I found a menstrual cup that doesn’t leak.”
 For whatever reason, it just suctions quite well to the vaginal walls.

 Despite being quite soft, people commented that is opens easily once inside.
 If you’re looking for one of the best menstrual cups for beginners, the Iris Cup should be at the top of your list.
 It’s comfortable, easy to insert and remove and just works.
 Love it?
 We think you will!